Julie Smith

 Senior Ecologist

-Julie has over six years’ experience in the ecology sector.
+Julie has over 14 years’ experience in the ecology sector.
 She specialises in the survey and assessment of plants and habitats, with a particular proficiency in bryophytes.
-She has experience of carrying out vegetation monitoring and her botanical skills include the identification of invasive non-native species.

 Julie has taken the lead on numerous Extended Phase 1 Habitat and NVC surveys, and has contributed chapters within Ecological Impact Assessment (EcIA) to inform a wide range of developments, including residential, quarrying, run-of-river hydro, wind farm and other associated infrastructure.
 She also has experience as an Ecological Clerk of Works.

-Julie has carried out numerous bryophyte surveys to inform planning applications for run-of river hydro schemes.
-She has experience of undertaking bryophyte surveys in a variety of habitats across Scotland, and is currently part of a snowbed bryophyte training program in the Cairngorms National Park.
-She is a vice county recorder and active member of the British Bryological Society, and has contributed to the recording and teaching of bryophytes in Scotland.
+Julie has carried out numerous bryophyte surveys in wooded ravines to inform planning applications for run-of river hydro schemes.
+She has project managed a surveillance survey for a European protected moss species (Buxbaumia viridis) and successfully located several new sites across the Great Glen.
+She has experience of undertaking bryophyte surveys in a variety of habitats across Scotland, including experience with snowbed bryophyte monitoring in the Cairngorms National Park.

-She holds a current First Aid at work certificate, a BORDA offroad driving qualification (Standard Level) and current CSCS card.
+She holds a current Outdoor First Aid certificate, a BORDA offroad driving qualification (Standard Level) and current CSCS card.
+Julie is a vice county recorder and active member of the British Bryological Society.

 « Back